 Sorry, I fell way behind on this.
-It’s such a good show, but even better when you don’t have to wait a week for the next episode.
+It’s such a good show, but even better when you don’t have to wait between weeks.

 First off: snow is awesome.
 Every anime should have snow and mountains.
 Best setting.
 The only thing about Kanon that wasn’t terrible.

 Snow is made even better by esper skiing.
 Gah I want to do this too so bad.
 It makes Maria’s flying look lame by comparison.